BasitKhan03/Food-Bridge/README.md

 ## Support
 For any questions or issues, please open an issue on GitHub.

+## Download the App
+You can download the latest version of the Food Bridge app APK [here](https://expo.dev//accounts/food-bridge/projects/Food-Bridge/builds/4f228547-9c22-4b50-a150-258c0c653d70).

 ## App Preview
 Take a glimpse into the Food-Bridge app with the following screenshots.
 Explore its intuitive interface and discover how easy it is to share and discover surplus food in your community.